 The Corniche is the epitome of luxury

-The Rolls Royce Corniche, the pinnacle of motoring, represents a rare investment in legendary craftsmanship, superb technology, and exemplary standards of excellence.
-The Rolls Royce Corniche makes an unarguable statement of personal achievement about its owner.
-A Corniche Fixedhead coupe is rich and rare as only 1,108 were built during its 10 year tenure.
+The Rolls-Royce Corniche, the pinnacle of motoring, represents a rare investment in legendary craftsmanship, superb technology, and exemplary standards of excellence.
+It makes an unarguable statement of personal achievement about its owner.
+A Corniche Fixedhead coupé is rich and rare as only 1,108 were built during its 10 year tenure.

 The front subframe is mounted to the under frame with rubber mounts.
 The rear subframe is a space frame assembly attached at its four corners to the car body under frame by cylindrical rubber mounts.
 The rubber mounts act as bushings to isolate road noise and absorb road shock vibration.
 A short telescopic damper is fitted to each front mount position to dampen movement fore and aft.

 A Rolls-Royce…is a Rolls-Royce.
 Luxury isn’t taken for granted.
 For example, take the Corniche and its lavish interior.
 Cross-banded veneers are another of its signature features.
 This exotic embellishment entails the art of edging the panels and door garnish rails with a narrow band of veneer with a pronounced cross-grain.
 The Rolls Royce buyers travel to the veneer markets in Milan, Italy to select the materials for the next year’s production.
 These unique veneers are skillfully shuffled, mirror-matched, and cut before they are glued to the seasoned hardwood backing.